htmfilho/htmfilho.github.io/about.md

 });
 </script>

 Coincidentally, my most productive years were the ones of my Ph.D.
 Then it felt considerably down when I went back to the industry after finishing my studies.
-A bunch of fixed pages give details of my education, projects and interests.
-They are not updated as frequent as the posts, but I try to update them at least once a year.

-My posts are long and I work hard to keep your interest until the end.
-Sometimes, I write posts in the past to keep historical accuracy, thus recent posts do not necessarily appear in the front page, but I use my social networks to disclose them.
+My posts are long, but I do my best to keep your interest across the content.
+Sometimes, I write posts in the past to keep historical accuracy, but even though they are new they do not necessarily appear in the front page.

 This is a static site managed by [Jekyll], versioned by [Git], and hosted by [GitHub].
 I appreciate any feedback you may have.
 Please, create an issue in the website's [repository], describing what you think can be improved.
 Thank you for your visit!